learn-co-curriculum/dsc-instance-methods/README.md

 You will be able to:

-* Understand instance methods as attributes
+* Compare instance methods and attributes
-* Define an instance method
+* Define and call an instance method
-* Introduce self
+* Define instance attributes
+* Explain the self variable and its relation to instance objects
+* Create an instance of a class

 ## Instance Methods as Attributes